 - They have more shoes at any one point in time in their lives than you have ever had in your whole life!

 - You will have spent roughly a trillion dollars on hair-ties, hair clips, hair bows and slides, but you are currently clinging to the last one you can find in your house.

-- There is only one exception to the point above, the spare hair-band in your handbag, but you NEVER take it out – ever.
+- There is only one exception to the point above, the spare hair-band in your handbag, but you NEVER take it out!
+Never.
 That one is for emergencies!
 I’m not sure what kind of hair emergency there might be yet, but I’ll be prepared.

 - They must dance, wherever they are, whenever they feel like it, and you must watch them, always!
 The world is their stage.
 Just don’t laugh!
 Never laugh.

-- Your drains will always be blocked.
+- Girls have a lot of hair, and your drains will always be blocked.
 Always.
 I’m convinced mine have lost more hair in the bath in their lifetime than is currently on their heads, and they have a lot of hair.

 - You are always wrong.
 They are always right.
 You were born yesterday.
 Deal with it.
 (This may not only be applicable to girls but I have no idea.)

 - Mommy’s high-heeled shoes are “waaayyy” better than theirs.
 Waaayy!
 They must be worn when mommy is on her last nerve just to tip you over the edge with that *click clack* sound.
 You don’t even wear heels anymore.